repaper/gratis/PlatformWithOS/README.md

 rmdir /tmp/fuse
 ~~~~~

+Note: On the Beagle Bone firmware is loaded to enable the SPI

 # Starting EPD FUSE at Boot

-Need to install the launchd configuration in `/etc/init` and install
+Need to install the startup script in `/etc/init.d` and install the
-the EPD FUSE program in /usr/sbin, there is a make target that does
+EPD FUSE program in /usr/sbin, there is a make target that does this.
-this.

 ~~~~~
-sudo make install
-sudo service epd-fuse start
-ls -l /dev/epd
+sudo make rpi-install   # OR bb-install sudo service epd-fuse start ls -l /dev/epd
 # to stop